-Don't let the distinctive looks and unique design scare you; theTioga Spyder Outland is not some kind of mountain bike torture device.
+Don't let the distinctive looks and unique design scare you; theTioga Spyder Outland is not some mountain bike torture device.
 In fact, it's quite the opposite.
 This saddle looks different by design, and that design makes it impressively lightweight and surprisingly comfortable.
 It won't be for everyone since it is only offered in a narrow 125mm width, but for those who fit or prefer a saddle of that width, the Spyder Outland is worth a double take.
 With a supportive frame covered with a flexible webbed material, the seat conforms to your shape and absorbs more shock than most other models.
-A durable construction and well rounded on the bike performance helped earn the Spyder Outland our Top Pick for Light Weight award.
+Durable construction and well rounded on the bike performance helped earn the Spyder Outland our Top Pick for Light Weight award.

 Tioga Spyder Outland Review

 Cons: Only available in narrow width

 Compare to Similar Products

 There's no lack of gimmicky products in the cycling world, and at first glance, it certainly seems like the Tioga Spyder Outland could fall into that category.
 With our skepticism and first impressions duly noted, we set about testing this very distinctive looking and uniquely designed saddle.
 After a few minutes of riding, it became clear that our initial impressions of the Spyder Outland were unfounded, and that there really was something to the frame and webbed construction of this saddle.
 Several weeks and hundreds of miles later, and our testers are still impressed with the performance and light weight of the Spyder Outland, so much so that it is our Top Pick for Light Weight award winner.

 The Tioga Spyder Outland took us by surprise and ended up being one of our most highly regarded saddles.
 Thanks to its impressively lightweight it also earns our Top Pick for Lightweight Award.